You’re busy – we know this.

 4. Follow Your Audience

 We mean this literally, as in you should follow them on social media platforms.
-We also mean follow them to the platforms that they’re using.
+We also mean follow them to the platforms that they’re using like a Community Engagement Platform.
 After all your research, you should have a pretty good idea about where your target spends time on social media.

 Find where they are and observe the content they create, like, and share.
 This will serve as a helpful guide for the type of content that you should create to resonate most strongly with your target audience.